I may receive commissions for purchases made through links on my site. Please see my full disclosure for further information.

 You know what you'll actually DO with all that free time?
 WORK.
 You will work.
 I promise.
 You'll work more hours then you ever worked at a job.

-Not only will you have more free time, you figure, you'll also have more energy.
+One of the most common misconceptions is that not only will you have more free time, you figure, you'll also have more energy.
 No more hitting the snooze and missing your 5am workout squeezed in before work.
 No more being so exhausted after a 9-hour workday that you just can't drag yourself to the gym.
-Your schedule will finally be your own - you'll take a run around 10am or Peloton at midnight.
+You'll make your own schedules for workouts - including taking a run at 10am or doing Peloton at midnight.

 REALITY: